 Diagnosing Snake Mites

 The best way to diagnose snake mites is to take your snake to a veterinarian for a physical examination.
-The vet may also take skin scrapings or use a microscope to look for mites on the snake’s body.
-Additionally, they may also recommend blood tests or other diagnostic tests to rule out any underlying health issues that could be causing the symptoms.
+The vet could also take skin scrapings or use a microscope to look for mites on their body.
+They could also recommend blood tests or other diagnostic tests to rule out any underlying health issues that could be causing the symptoms.

 Stages of the Snake Mites